MerlinR/CLI_notes/README.md

     outputs if single match

 ### Wishlist
+ - Search for project, lists notes in folder
+ - multiple note Dir's for code README's
  - notes links to other notes, local or seperaterd
  - Dynamic notes (runs commands to import into note, E.G "ls", "ip a", etc
  - Interactive mode